Pluging-it-on-block/MCPE-Lunar-Client-Crosshair/README.md

-# MCPE-Lunar-Client-Dot-Crosshair
+# MCPE-Lunar-Client-Crosshair
-The Lunar Client Dot Crosshair for MCPE!
+The Lunar Client Crosshairs for MCPE!